dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * lunch @s 1p_

-Now start adding 'fri' by appending an 'f'
+Now start adding 'fri' by appending an 'f'.

         start
         '1p f' is incomplete or invalid